 Subproject 1

-• This decision concluded the assignment of the first of 20 actions aimed at improving the data foundations.
+- This decision concluded the assignment of the first of 20 actions aimed at improving the data foundations.
 In a preliminary study, the NES Therapeutic Products Division is currently developing possible expansions of the digitalisation of the reporting and monitoring processes and the associated costs and resources.
-The results are to be re-submitted to the Federal Council at the beginning of 2024.

-• The main activities at present in Subproject 1 are focused on quantifying the economic impact of supply disruptions, as is specified in Action 3.
+- Subproject 1 was also to focus on quantifying the economic impact of supply disruptions, which corresponds to Action 3.

 Subprojects 2 to 8